New London Jazz: From Underground to Center Stage

 Yussef Dayes

 A drummer whose performances are as visual as they are musical, Yussef Dayes has redefined the role of percussion in jazz.
-His Glastonbury 2025 West Holts set was a genre-blurring spectacle, merging hip-hop rhythms, electronic textures, and spiritual improvisation into a powerful narrative he dubs "Black Classical Music."
+His Glastonbury 2025 West Holts set was a genre-blurring spectacle, merging hip-hop rhythms, electronic textures, and spiritual improvisation into a powerful narrative encapsulated by his debut album title, "Black Classical Music."
 But Dayes is also known for taking jazz to unexpected places…literally.
-His breathtaking live performance in front of Mount Fuji, captured in a cinematic YouTube film shot in Japan, blends meditative visuals with virtuosic drumming, showcasing his global vision and fearless creativity.
-From the grassroots to the global, Dayes has become a conduit for the avant-garde.
+His live performance in front of Mount Fuji earlier this year, captured in a cinematic YouTube film shot in Japan, blends meditative visuals with virtuosic drumming, showcasing his global vision and creativity.
+From the grassroots to the global, Dayes has become a voice for the avant-garde.

 Alfa Mist

-From uploading lo-fi jazz-inflected beats to YouTube in the mid-2010s to preparing for his biggest stage yet, Alfa Mist's journey is a parable of DIY artistry and quiet determination.
+From uploading lo-fi jazz-inflected beats on YouTube in the mid-2010s, to preparing for his biggest stage yet , Alfa Mist’s journey encapsulates the essence of DIY artistry.
+With a unique blend of jazz, soul, and hip-hop, Alfa has built a reputation for creating complex yet accessible soundscapes that resonate on a deeply personal level.
 This November, he will take to the iconic Royal Albert Hall, a testament to the staying power of his introspective, cinematic sound.
-Though the venue is grand, his music (deeply emotive and unmistakably personal) remains rooted in the intimate essence that first defined his work.
+Though the venue is grand, his music remains rooted in the intimacy that first defined his work.

 KOKOROKO

-KOKOROKO emerged as one of the most thrilling live acts in the new jazz wave.
-Their Boiler Room London jam, centered around the now-iconic "Abusey Junction," transformed a late-night session into a global touchstone.
-By blending Afrobeat roots with London’s rhythmic pulse, KOKOROKO deliver a sound that feels both ancestral and urgent, inviting audiences around the world into their world.
+KOKOROKO emerged as one of the most exciting live acts of the new jazz wave.
+Their Boiler Room London jam, centered around the now-iconic "Abusey Junction," transformed a late-night session into a global moment.
+By blending Afrobeat roots with London’s jazz scene pulse, KOKOROKO deliver a sound that feels both reflective and relevant, inviting audiences around the world into theirs.

 Nubya Garcia

-An early alumnus of the transformative Tomorrow’s Warriors program, saxophonist Nubya Garcia has become a defining voice of the scene.
-Her NPR Tiny Desk Concert distills her talent into pure form: lush tone, adventurous phrasing, and an undeniable command of her instrument.
-Garcia's journey from community workshops to Mercury Prize recognition signals a broader shift in what jazz can be: inclusive, innovative, and immediate.
+An early graduate of the transformative Tomorrow’s Warriors program, saxophonist Nubya Garcia has become a defining voice of the scene.
+Her NPR Tiny Desk Concert distills her talent into pure form: beatiful tone, adventurous phrasing, and real command of her instrument.
+Garcia's journey from community workshops to Mercury Prize recognition signals a broader shift in what jazz can be, both inclusive and innovative.

 Moses Boyd